 Tim has been practicing meditation for some 15 years and has studied various techniques in India, Thailand and Japan.
 He has a one-to-one mindfulness practice in the New Forest, has co-run mindfulness retreats, courses and day events, and taught regularly at Brighton University.
 One of his key interests is mindfulness in the workplace.

 Sheila Balgobin is a Psychotherapist and mindfulness teacher from New York.

-Sheila is founder and mentoring programme administrator for the Black and Asian Therapist Network (BAATN) providing mentoring services to Black and Asian psychotherapy/counselling students and trainees.
+Sheila is founder and programme administrator to the mentoring programme for Black and Asian psychotherapy/counselling students and trainees provided by the Black and Asian Therapist Network (BAATN).
 Sheila has an MA in Psychotherapy and Healing Practice, validated by Middlesex University.

 Dene offers Buddhist and mindfulness retreats across the UK and Europe, with a focus on engaged Buddhism and social action.
 He is based in the North of England where his work includes offering Buddhist chaplaincy within Prisons and Mental Health Hospitals.
 A Dharma teacher in the Zen tradition of Thich Nhat Hanh.